rooi-oog/photoframe/README.md

 Most of the code both software and hardware borrowed from [Milkymist(tm)](https://github.com/m-labs/milkymist) project.
 SDRAM controller was borrowed from [Stefan Kristiansson](https://github.com/skristiansson/wb_sdram_ctrl)

-#### Limitations:
+### Limitations:
-For this project I'm using 10.1" LCD with 1280x800 resolutuion.
-In order to display various jpeg images user should convert that images to LCD resolutuion.
-For this purpose I wrote small script which located at `software/tools/conv.sh`.
-This script converting all images in given directory to:
+For this project I'm using 10.1" LCD with 1280x800 screen resolutuion.
+In order to display various jpeg images user should downscale that images to LCD resolutuion.
+Furthermore Tjpegd library capable to decode baseline and 4:2:0 jpegs only.
+For this purpose I wrote small script which located at *software/tools/conv.sh*.
+This script uses ImageMagick for converting all images in given directory to:
 - baseline
 - 4:2:0 subsambling
 - 1280x800 or 800x1280 depending of image orientation

+### How to reproduce: